DeepLabCut/DeepLabCut/docs/UseOverviewGuide.md

 ### Important information on using DeepLabCut:

-We recommend first using **DeepLabCut for a single animal senario** to understand the workflow - even if it's just our demo data.
+We recommend first using **DeepLabCut for a single animal scenario** to understand the workflow - even if it's just our demo data.
 Multi-animal tracking is more complex - i.e. it has several decisions the user needs to make.
 Then, when you are ready you can jump into 2.2...

 #### Additional information for getting started with maDeepLabCut (aka DeepLabCut 2.2):

 We highly recommend using 2.2 first in the Project Manager GUI ([Option 3](docs/functionDetails.md#deeplabcut-project-manager-gui)).
 This will allow you to get used to the additional steps by being walked through the process.
-Then, you can always use all the functions in your favorite IDE, notbooks, etc.
+Then, you can always use all the functions in your favorite IDE, notebooks, etc.

 ##### *What scenario do you have?*